Who Killed Laura in Loughgall?

 - In County Derry are trails at Derry and former market town Moneymore.

-- Just launched is the Donegal town Whodunit Hunt!
+- In County Donegal is the Donegal town Whodunit Hunt.

 - In County Down you’re spoilt for choice!
-There are walking Whodunits in Banbridge, Castlewellan, Dromore, Moira, Newcastle, Newry as well as nearby Derrymore Estate, Rathfriland and Saintfield … and if you’re short on time try our new Newry Taster Trail!
-And we’ve just launched a walking Whodunit hunt at Royal Hillsborough.
+There are walking Whodunits in Banbridge, Castlewellan, Dromore, Moira, Newcastle, Newry as well as nearby Derrymore Estate, Rathfriland, Royal Hillsborough and Saintfield … and if you’re short on time try our Newry Taster Trail!

-In North Down are trails at Bangor and Holywood.
+In North Down are trails at Bangor and Holywood, and a new taster trail at Newtownards!

 - In County Fermanagh is the Enniskillen Whodunit Hunt.